It can be challenging, and often frustrating, adjusting to life after a brain injury.

 In a specialist rehabilitation setting, a ‘multidisciplinary’ team of professionals will work closely with you as the patient.
 Each therapist will carry out detailed assessments to explore the extent of the difficulties caused by your brain injury, including physical, cognitive, emotional, behavioural and social difficulties.

 Based on their findings and recommendations, they will work with you and your family on agreeing a rehabilitation plan.

-You or a family member can contact the Community Support Team through the Headway Essex help line whilst in hospital.
+You or a family member can contact our Support Team through the Headway Essex Support Line whilst in hospital.

 Our specialist support workers have extensive experience of supporting people with acquired brain injury and can offer you much needed support.